rbe549/rbe549.github.io/project3afall2023aerial.md

 ## 4.1.
 Window Detector
 In the first step, implement a deep network to detect/segment the corners of the window or detect/segment the entire window.
 Here you have a flexibility in the design choice.
 You can use any network architecture of your choice.
 Furthermore, your network has to run fast enough on the NVIDIA Orin Nano, so be cognizant of your parameters and architecture.

 Your goal would be to build a lightweight neural network that has good accuracy that can be used in the next steps.
 To accomplish this, you will have to generate windows in simulation (Blender) from different views and backgrounds and scenarios and train your network (See Fig. 2).
+Be sure to maintain the aspect ratio of the window accurately when generating data for good generalization to the real world (the real windows are printed with no scaling).
 We will describe the specifications of the window next.
 The window is almost a square with checkerboard pattern on the edges.
 Each checkerboard pattern is (highlighted in blue in Fig. 3) of a grid of size $$7 \times 6$$ (for X or horizontal and Y or vertical) directions.
-The distance from checkboard pattern to either edge is the same dimension as one checkerboard square (yellow highlight in Fig. 3).
+The distance from checkerboard pattern to either edge is the same dimension as one checkerboard square (yellow highlight in Fig. 3).
 The WPI logo will always be centered vertically and the PeAR logo will be centered horizontally (however, these can be absent too or be changed to other logos).
 The window will be the same WPI crimson color `(rgb(172, 43, 55))` but can appear different in different lighting.
 Your data can randomize the viewpoint (or window pose), window lighting, window design with respect to logos, noise, the background among others.
 The thickness of the window is negligible compared to the height and width of the window.
 There can be multiple windows in the frame.
 Also, each window is X-Y symmetric.
-A high resolution `PNG` image and the associated `PPTX` file used to generate the windows are given in the starter package in the `textures` folder.
+A high resolution `PNG` image and the associated `PPTX` file used to generate the windows are given in the starter package in the `textures` folder which can be downloaded from <a href="https://drive.google.com/file/d/1-NcfhStLT3FdokRvxCtAUkd_EiMIS_5B/view?usp=drive_link">here</a>.

 <div class="fig fighighlight">
   <img src="/assets/2023/rbe595/p3/Windows.png" width="100%">